QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 **Co-authors: Thomas J. Sargent and Zejin Shi**

-In addition to what's in Anaconda, this lecture will need the following libraries:
+In addition to what's in Anaconda, this lecture employs the following libraries:

 .. code-block:: ipython
   :class: hide-output